Code-Screen/Code-Screen.github.io/docs/integrating-teamtailor-with-codescreen.md

 <br>

-Click the `+` button for the stage in which you want a CodeScreen test to be sent and then select the `Send webhook CodeScreen` option from the pop-up.
+Click the `+` button for the stage in which you want a CodeScreen assessment to be sent and then select the `Send webhook CodeScreen` option from the pop-up.

 <figure>